zerratar/PapyrusDotNet/README.md

 Known Issues
 ======
 1. Script States are not yet supported.<br/>
-2. Delegates are not supported in TP1
+2. StringCat has a bug causing the string to append to itself (This was previously intended but was never really thought-through).
-3. Generics are not supported in TP1
+3. Generics are not supported in TP2

 Changelog
 ========
+### v1.0.0f2 TP2
+ * Delegate support added.
+Be aware: Delegates cannot be used as Properties, Parameters or as Return Type of a method.
+You can check the DelegateTests.cs inside the fallout4example project for different examples of what is currently working.

 ### v1.0.0 TP1
 * Completely rewrote the whole project from scratch.